drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Screening the J&#38;J Corporate Compound Collection
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-A random screening of the J&#38;J corporate compound collection led to the identification of a hit such as the 2-amino-3,4-dihydroquinazoline 1, having a Ki of 0.9 &Mu;M. The compound was selected for further studies.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/screening-jandj-corporate-compound-collection-4d274d85'><i class='fa fa-play' aria-hidden='true'></i></button>A random screening of the J&#38;J corporate compound collection led to the identification of a hit such as the 2-amino-3,4-dihydroquinazoline 1, having a Ki of 0.9 &micro;M. The compound was selected for further studies.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer